My favorite YouTube channels

 Adventurizing

-• Bald and Bankrupt – Another fearless traveler.
-This fellow from England has a mild obsession with all things Eastern European, especially Soviet (although he goes other places as well).
-As someone who sometimes travels solo in other countries, I frequently note that he is able to go places and do things that a solo female traveler could never go.
+Benjamin Rich, both bald and having filed for bankruptcy in England, travels the world with his camera, going to places many of us would not dare.
+As someone who sometimes travels solo in other countries, I frequently note that he is able to go places and do things that a solo female traveler could (should) never go.

 Regarding Music